jxmot/ESP8266-config-data/README.md

 * **`configData.cpp`** - A sizable portion of this code came from one or more examples that I found online.
 I've made some modifications to tailor the code to my needs.
 However there are a couple of *specific* lines where I left the code "as-is".
     * `line 38: if (size > 1024)` - This checks the size of the file that has been opened.
 This check for `(size > 1024)` was left as I found it.
 I'm not sure if there is any size limits other than not over running the capacity of the chosen SPIFFS (*I'm using 1meg*).
     * `line 51: StaticJsonBuffer<200> jsonBuffer;` - According to the **ArduinoJson** documentation (<https://bblanchon.github.io/ArduinoJson/>) this line is utilizing memory allocated on the *stack*.
 An alternative would be to use the *heap*.
 At this point my preference is *heap*, although I've left the code as I found it.
     * Adjustments to the values (`1024` and `200`) will likely be needed if a larger JSON file is to be read and parsed.
-I don't have a way to *estimate* the value for memory allocation other than "Oops, something's not working".
+Please review the section [Recommended Reading](https://bitbucket.org/jxmot/esp8266-config-data/overview#markdown-header-recommended-reading) regarding how to choose appropriate values.

 I expect to revisit this repository and make changes as I learn more about **SPIFFS** and **ArduinoJson**.

+## Recommended Reading

+To fully understand **ArduinoJson** and how to properly determine the appropriate size of the `StaticJsonBuffer` I recommend that you read the following -

+* **ArduinoJson** documentation, start here - <https://bblanchon.github.io/ArduinoJson/>
+* **ArduinoJson Avoiding Pitfalls**, this provides a very good explanation of common pitfalls as related to the ArduinoJson memory model - <https://bblanchon.github.io/ArduinoJson/doc/pitfalls/>
+* **ArduinoJson Memory Model**, this explains how the memory model is allocated and information regarding buffer sizes and methods of allocation - <https://bblanchon.github.io/ArduinoJson/doc/memory/>
+* **ArduinoJson Assistant** is a tool to aid in determining the correct buffer size based on a sample of the JSON you are working with - <https://bblanchon.github.io/ArduinoJson/assistant/>